-Three Wishes Free XL
+Three wishes free XL

 Humorous and quirky

-Three characters – ten roles
+Three people – ten roles

 In his usual manner, Tom Bauer shows his talent for bringing the Bavarian language onto the stage with a lot of wit and in rhyming form.
 Ten roles, played and sung by only three people.
 The type cabaret is highly musically rounded off by strong compositions and three-part singing – accompanied by a grand piano.
 With Veronika Frank and Sebastian Hagengruber, Tom Bauer has brought on board two professionals who slip into different roles with wit and charm in equal measure.

 What would a Bavarian musical be without brass music?
 Helmut Schranner and his Holledauer musicians add the right spice to the theater evening.
 With tuba, saxophone, trumpet, bass trumpet and bells, it gets really hearty in the Silbersaal.
 The four musicians perform their newly arranged pieces.